 Some say that a shrine to the Mother of God stood on this same spot long before the chapel was built in the early 1700s.
 When two locals became lost on a nearby glacier in thick fog, they built the chapel in gratitude after they were saved.
 Now, it’s commonly visited by pilgrims and mountaineers who stop by to give thanks after a successful ascent of the Matterhorn.

-Since it was nearly 5 pm already, very few hikers were left on the trail, and we passed just a few stragglers and one very chatty family from Utah.
-The husband regaled us with tales of their vacation in Switzerland, of his exploits on the trail, and of their extensive travels for quite some time.
+Since it was nearly 5 pm by the time we started the hike near Schwarzsee, we passed just a few stragglers and one very chatty family from Utah.
+The husband regaled us with tales of their vacation in Switzerland and of their extensive travels for quite some time.
 Next to me, Travis was fidgeting, appearing increasingly antsy.
 I thought he must be either ready to continue hiking or he had to pee.
-Finally, he gently interrupted the gentleman to let him know they were about to miss the last cable car of the night back to Zermatt and that unless they wanted to spend the night up there with us, they might want to scoot.
+Finally, he gently interrupted the gentleman to let him know they were about to miss the last cable car of the night back to Zermatt.
+Unless they wanted to spend the night up there with us, they might want to scoot.
 After a few seconds of stunned silence, the husband thanked us heartily before the foursome broke into an anxious dash down the steep trail.
 We didn’t see them anywhere on the trail later that evening or the next day, so presumably they made the lift.

 Another option was to hike back down to camp in one of the grassy fields far below near Schwarzsee.
 In doing so, we would drop nearly 300 meters (1000 feet) of elevation and possibly escape the brutally cold wind that was whipping along the exposed ridge.